MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm-enrollment-of-windows-devices.md

 1. If the device finds an endpoint that only supports on-premises authentication, this page will change and ask you for your password.
 If the device finds an MDM endpoint that supports federated authentication, you'll be presented with a new window that will ask you for more authentication information.

    Based on IT policy, you may also be prompted to provide a second factor of authentication at this point.
-Starting in Windows 10, version 1709, you'll see the enrollment progress on screen.
+You'll see the enrollment progress on screen.

    ![screen to set up your device](images/unifiedenrollment-rs1-33-b.png)